GeorgeEliotArchive/georgeeliotarchive.github.io/readMe.md

 in trouble.
 This might require you to go into the pdf using Adobe Acrobat (or equivalent) to edit the pdfs.
 This is not an issue with the functionality of the website. pdfMake is pretty awkward to work with in regards to how our data is stored.
 There also seems to be some editor discrepancies with how our data was stored (i.e. a lack of \<em>
  tags when they should be present).
 These descrepancies will affect the turn out of the generated pdf, so make sure to review them before uploading.

+## 3. FAQ

+Q. The mergePDF button doesn't work.
+What should I do now?

+If the mergePDF button doesn't work, it is because the pdf version on Omeka is depricated (older than version 1.7).
+In order to correct this, you must download the current pdf, optimize it for version 1.7 (Acrobat 8) and then replace the old one on Omeka.
+To do this, you can use Adobe Acrobat.
+Adobe Acrobat is free (at the time of writing this) for Auburn students.
+Simply sign in using your auburn email.
+After downloading Adobe Acrobat, follow the instructions on this [link](https://answers.acrobatusers.com/How-I-save-pdf-lower-revision-level-q121604.aspx#:~:text=To%20change%20the%20version%20of,PDF%20version%20is%20compatible%20with.)